wez/wezterm/docs/what-is-a-terminal.md

 installed in the system.

-The kernel doesn't know any details of the connected device as there isn't a defined way for it doing that; it only knows how to transmit data over that serial line.
+The kernel doesn't know any details of the connected device as there isn't a defined way for it to do that; it only knows how to transmit data over that serial line.

 To accomodate this the TTY interface in the kernel allows for some basic